 International Conference on Security and Development in Samarkand

-Samarkand, November 11, 2017: The United Nations Regional Center for Preventive Diplomacy for Central Asia jointly with the Ministry of Foreign Affairs of Uzbekistan and the Regional Office of the United Nations Office on Drugs and Crime in Central Asia, hosted as a co-organizer an International conference “Central Asia: One Past and a Common Future, Cooperation for Sustainable Development and Mutual Prosperity”, which took place in the city of Samarkand on November 10-11, 2017.
+Samarkand, November 11, 2017: The United Nations Regional Center for Preventive Diplomacy for Central Asia jointly with the Ministry of Foreign Affairs of Uzbekistan and the Regional Office of the United Nations Office on Drugs and Crime in Central Asia, hosted as a co-organizer an International conference “Central Asia: Shared Past and a Common Future, Cooperation for Sustainable Development and Mutual Prosperity”, which took place in the city of Samarkand on November 10-11, 2017.

 The conference gathered more than 500 participants, including foreign ministers from Central Asian countries, high-ranking officials from the CIS countries, Europe, Asia and America, heads of international organizations, including the UN, EU, OSCE, SCO, CIS, EBRD and representatives of the diplomatic corps.